ddsbook/blog/2014/drafts/do-you-want-to-steal-a-snowman.md

 <center><img src="http://datadrivensecurity.info/blog/images/2014/09/pirate/violin-1.png"/></center>

-Violin plots are mostly just prettier version of boxplots which encode the shape of the density mass function.
-This orchestral view lets us compare each variable visually. `IMDb votes` tracks with `Box Office` receipts, but there are no indicators there's anything truly common about these movies.
-It was still my belief that there *had* to be something that got and kept these movies on the PiRate Top 10 lists.
+Violin plots are mostly just prettier version of boxplots and which encode the shape of the density mass function.
+This orchestral view lets us compare each variable visually. `IMDb votes` tracks with `Box Office` receipts, but there are no indicators of anything truly common about these movies.
+It was still my belief, however, that there *had* to be something that got and kept these movies on the PiRate Top 10 lists.

 A look at movie genres does yeild some interesting findings as we see that top downloads are heavily weighted towards `Comedy` and `Action, Adventure, Sci-Fi`: